History Files

 A Brief History of India: Prehistory

-The earliest habitation on the Indian subcontinent dates at least to around 500,000 years ago.
-This was established after traces of hominid habitation by Homo erectus were discovered here.
+The earliest human habitation on the Indian subcontinent dates at least to around 500,000 years ago.
+That dating was established after traces of hominid habitation by Homo erectus were discovered there.

-The prehistoric antecedents of Homo sapiens in India are also some 75,000 years old, their existence substantiated by the discovery of remains in northern India.
-Vestiges of the ice ages (the second ice age to the fourth) have been detected in the form of large flakes which have been found embedded in boulder gravels in parts of north-western Punjab, the Siwalik foothills, Poonch, and Jammu.
+The prehistoric antecedents of Homo sapiens in India are also some seventy-five thousand years old, their existence substantiated by the discovery of remains in northern India.
+Vestiges of the ice ages (from the second ice age to the fourth) have been detected in the form of large flakes which have been found embedded in boulder gravels in parts of north-western Punjab, the Siwalik foothills, Poonch, and Jammu.

 Bhimbetka Caves

-Bhimbetka rock paintings of approximately 30,000 years ago in caves in Madhya Pradesh which exhibit the earliest traces of culture in India
+Bhimbetka rock paintings of approximately thirty thousand years ago in caves in Madhya Pradesh which exhibit the earliest traces of culture in India

-Bronze Age man learnt metal smelting and converted a major part of his weapons and tools from stone to bronze and copper.
+Bronze Age man learned metal smelting, and converted a major part of his weapons and tools from stone to bronze and copper.
 Even the use of 'noble metals' such as gold and silver started during this period.
-Weapons and tools from this period have mostly been unearthed in northern India (with a few exceptions in southern India).
+Weapons and tools from this period have mostly been unearthed in northern India on the inwards path of the Indo-Aryans (with only a few exceptions in southern India).

 Subsequently, Bronze Age man discovered a stronger and more malleable metal called iron and his tools changed accordingly.
-This kick-started the Iron Age, a precursor to what we call the historical period.
+This kick-started the Iron Age, a precursor to what can be classed as the historical period.

 Main Sources